MichaelCurrin/dev-cheatsheets/cheatsheets/shell/skip-errors.md

 title: Skip errors
 ---

-How to perform a command without causing the script to abort.
-Also reduce output error logging.
+How to perform a command without causing the script to abort, either by not executing the command or forcing a success result.

 The assumption is this set as start of the script such that any errors would cause the script to abort.